cybernic/crossfit-manager/README.md

 Crossfit Manager
 ================

-Crossfit Manager is a symfony project to control users of your Crossfit Box
+Crossfit Manager is a symfony project to control users in your Crossfit Box

 ## Quick start guide